the-modem-distro/pinephone_modem_sdk/README.md

         * configure_modem "QURCCFG" '"urcport","all"'
       * I need to investigate where is the USB driver not passing it through (if it really is or is another issue, for sure it is kernel related)
 		* Sleep: About 23-26 hours of runtime, consistent with Quectel's kernel
+    * Modem services no longer run as root
 * Yocto:
 	* Two images available: root_fs and recovery_fs
         * root_fs: Includes all Quectel and Qualcomm binary blobs, patched to work with a newer glibc (more or less)